microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

 #### Parameters
 *TextFilter ([Text](https://go.microsoft.com/fwlink/?linkid=2210031))*

 The expression from which the text filter should be extracted, passed as VAR.
-For example: "ME".
+For example: "%ME".

 ### MakeDateTimeFilter (Method) <a name="MakeDateTimeFilter"></a>